Coral: Holobionts

-Cophylogeny and phylosymbiosis

-It is known that the coral's microbiome and symbiont influence host health, however the historic influence of each member on others is not well understood.
+It is known that the coral's microbiome and symbiont influence host health, however, the historic influence of each member on others is not well understood.
 Scleractinian corals have been diversifying for longer than many other symbiotic systems, and their microbiomes are known to be partially species-specific.
 It has been suggested that Endozoicomonas, a commonly highly abundant bacterium in corals, has exhibited codiversification with its host.
 This hints at an intricate set of relationships between the members of the coral holobiont that have been developing as evolution of these members occurs.

 A study published in 2018 revealed evidence of phylosymbiosis between corals and their tissue and skeleton microbiomes.
 The coral skeleton, which represents the most diverse of the three coral microbiomes, showed the strongest evidence of phylosymbiosis.
 Coral microbiome composition and richness were found to reflect coral phylogeny.
 For example, interactions between bacterial and eukaryotic coral phylogeny influence the abundance of Endozoicomonas, a highly abundant bacterium in the coral holobiont.
 However, host-microbial cophylogeny appears to influence only a subset of coral-associated bacteria.